FreeCAD/FreeCAD-documentation/wiki/Sandbox_TutorialArchBIM.md

 <img alt="" src=images/Arch_tutorial_09.jpg  style="width:800px;">

-Now is the tricky part: We will use the _ button (it is in the \"tasks\" tab of the tree view), and set it to YZ (which is the \"side\" plane).
+Now is the tricky part: We will use the [Draft Rotate](Draft_Rotate.md) tool to rotate our profile 90 degrees up, in the right position to be extruded.
+To do that, we must first change the [working plane](Draft_SelectPlane.md) to the YZ plane.
+Once this is done, the rotation will happen in that plane.
+But if we do like we did a bit earlier, and set our view to side view, it will be hard to see and select our profile, and to know where is the basepoint around which it must rotate, right?
+Then we must set the working plane manually: Press the [Draft SelectPlane](Draft_SelectPlane.md) button (it is in the \"tasks\" tab of the tree view), and set it to YZ (which is the \"side\" plane).
 Once you set the working plane manually, like that, it won\'t change depending on your view.
 You can now rotate your view until you have a good view of all the things you must select.
 To switch the working plane back to \"automatic\" mode later, press the [Draft SelectPlane](Draft_SelectPlane.md) button again and set it to \"None\".

 Now the rotation will be easy to do: Select the profile, press the [Draft Rotate](Draft_Rotate.md) button, click on a point of the blue line, enter 0 as start angle, and 90 as rotation: